How to Write a Competitive CV for Your LLM Application: Stanford's Approach

 C for Context:

-A for accomplishments
+A for Accomplishments:

-- Overall task, project, goal accomplished
+- Overall task, project, or goal accomplished

-R for results
+R for Results:

-- Outcomes of actions OR
+- Outcomes of your actions, OR

 - The purpose of the task, project, or goal